MUSSLES/sspipeline/example/README.md

 ## Motivation

-We at MUSSLES thought that it would be extremely useful, for the user, if there was a demo of a real world application of our SSPipeline package.
-So, we have put together an example which runs on the [Grand Isle, Louisiana, USA](https://uhslc.soest.hawaii.edu/rqds/atlantic/doc/qa765a.dmt) data set from the University of Hawaii Sea Level Center (UHSLC).
-We chose this data set because not only does it barely have any gaps, but it also only takes roughly 5 minutes to run the data set through the pipeline on an average computer.
+We at MUSSLES thought that it would be extremely useful, for the user of SSPipeline, if there was a demo for our SSPipeline package.
+So, we have put together an example which uses the [Grand Isle, Louisiana, USA](https://uhslc.soest.hawaii.edu/rqds/atlantic/doc/qa765a.dmt) data set from the University of Hawaii Sea Level Center (UHSLC).
+We chose this data set because not only does it barely have any gaps, but it also only takes roughly 5 minutes to run on an average computer.

 ## Directory Structure